zephyr-programming/AI-Lang/README.md

 *   `help`: Displays the help menu.
 *   `exit`: Exits the program.

+## Documentation & Explanation:

+The code for the project has been documented and explained in the file [documentation.md](https://github.com/zephyr-programming/AI-Lang/blob/main/documentation.md)

 ## License

 This project is licensed under the Creative Commons Zero v1.0 Universal license.
 You may view the license at [this link.](https://github.com/zephyr-programming/AI-Lang/blob/main/LICENSE)